Malvin999/malvin-files.md/README.md

 - `Maintainability`: The code is easy for a future programmer to modify correctly.
 - `Consistency`: The code is consistent across the codebase

-Refer to [developer's handbook](https://github.com/zakirullin/cognitive-load) for more comprehensive guiding rules.
+Refer to [the following handbook](https://github.com/zakirullin/cognitive-load) for more comprehensive guiding rules.

 ## Guidelines
 - With portability in mind, everything is stored in **plain text files**